-A “quality” washing machine can cost twice as much as a budget washing machine.
+A high quality washing machine can cost twice as much as a mid-priced washing machine.
 Advanced models can even cost over 3 or 4 times more, but are they just vastly over priced?
-And did you know you it can cost more to buy an averagely made washing machine, than to buy the basic model of the best quality washer in the UK?
+And did you know it could cost more to buy an averagely made washing machine than to buy the basic model of the best quality washer in the UK?

 There’s expensive washing machines – and high quality washing machines